 Candino cinnamon ball pythons have the cinnamon pattern.
 Their color is bright, essentially the same as a regular Candino.

-In terms of color, a Candino banana’s pink color is a little paler than a regular Candino.
+A Candino banana’s pink color is a little paler than a regular Candino.
 Their bright yellow sections have been overtaken with lots of orange blush.
 Overall there’s little change because they already have similar colors.

 But it’s the unique spotting of the banana gene that makes them stand out.
 Banana ball pythons develop small black spots irregularly along their body.
 These spots sit on their pink pattern rather than their yellow pattern.